 • More energy-conserving driving tips: Brian Haden, an automotive technology instructor at Salina Tech in Kansas, says a lead foot on the accelerator lightens your wallet and has an enormous effect on fuel consumption, given the huge number of cars on the road in the U.S. By slowing down, he says, the average car driver can improve fuel mileage by 14 to 20 percent.
 He advises drivers to maintain the recommended tire pressure, and watch traffic flow ahead to avoid stop-and-start driving.
 And instead of spending time idling in a fast food drive-through line, turn off the engine, park and walk inside.

 • Buying a car that averages more than 40 miles per gallon instead of 20.7 miles per gallon – the average of all U.S. passenger cars in 1989 – would save almost 40 billion gallons of gas in just one year, according to Jim Minick of Radford University in Virginia.

 The Consumer Federation of America reported most Americans greatly overestimate domestic oil reserves and the ability to substantially increase production, according to a 2007 Cox News Service report.
 Fifty-five percent of Americans polled mistakenly believe the nation holds more than 20 percent of the world’s oil reserves when in fact it is less that 3 percent.
 So we need all the help we can get to conserve energy.
 Even though most of the small steps individuals take may seem small, when added up they can be significant.
 So let’s start now. ◊

 Bob Lindholm of Lindsborg, Kan., produces photographic articles and exhibits on conservation and natural resource protection.
-He was given the Jade of Chiefs Award in 2006.
+He was given the Circle of Chiefs Award in 2006.

 By Bob Lindholm